Putnami

 • "Add a Pydantic model for task validation"

-Customizing the AI context
+Customizing shared AI rules

 Good things to add: